 What a strange turn up for the books.
-A head lice product that isn’t that effective against head lice may be a cure for Covid-19 virus!
+A head lice treatment that isn’t that effective against head lice may be a cure for Covid-19 virus!

 Signs that this might be the case came from work by scientists at Australia’s Monash University and the Doherty Institute.
-Tests in their laboratories suggested that Ivermectin showed signs of stopping SARS-CoV-2, the virus that causes Covid-19, from reproducing within 24 to 48 hours.
+Tests in their laboratories suggested that Ivermectin showed signs of stopping the virus that causes Covid-19 from reproducing within 24 to 48 hours.

 As a drug Ivermectin has also been shown in laboratory tests to stop other viruses, specifically HIV, dengue, influenza and Zika from replicating.